 Simian Immunodeficiency Virus (SIV)

-This lentivirus is related to human immunodeficiency virus.
+This lentivirus is closely related to human immunodeficiency virus.
 Many strains of SIV exist in nature.
 The common hosts are African primates such as African green monkeys, sooty mangabeys, mandrills, baboons, and other guenons.
-Transmission between infected and noninfected monkeys is probably by bites and in utero exposure.
+Transmission between infected and noninfected monkeys is probably a result of bites or in utero exposure.
 SIV is not present in native populations of Asian primates.
 It rarely causes disease in the host African species.
 If infected animals are under heavy stress, as in captivity, some may develop AIDS-like disease.
 SIV, especially of sooty mangabey origin, causes severe disease in macaques (rhesus, stump-tail, pig-tail, bonnet, etc).
 The immunosuppression associated with SIV can last for weeks or years.
 Encephalitis (usually asymptomatic except for wasting) and lymphomas are frequent consequences of SIV infection in macaques.

 Feline Immunodeficiency Virus (FIV)